yinghuang/detectron2/INSTALL_win10.md

 - WINDOWS10 with Python == 3.6
 - PyTorch == 1.5.1 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
-  You can install them together at [pytorch.org](https://pytorch.org) to make sure of this
+  You can install them together at [pytorch.org](https://pytorch.org) to make sure of this [cuda toolkit release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-whats-new)
 - OpenCV is optional and needed by demo and visualization
 - 详情如下